What is an Elevator Pitch? Examples for Students and Job Seekers

 What to Avoid in an Elevator Pitch

-Ryan Chapman, a career outreach specialist at SNHU, advised against using cliche words such as “hardworking” and “personable.”
+Ryan Chapman, a career advisor at SNHU, suggests against using cliche words such as “hardworking” and “personable.”

 “Everyone uses those words,” he said.
 “Think a little bit more deeply about what you’re saying to make them (employers) more interested.”